gmalysa/ld2l/client/markdown/rules.md

 5. Players should, in general, abide by their Captains' decisions regarding lineups, roles, draft, etc. Captains should, in general, take players' wishes into account when making these decisions.
 Conflicts should be handled internally where possible.
 If conflicts cannot be resolved, Admins should be contacted via PM.
 Discussion of internal team conflicts in public League Discord channels is strongly discouraged.

 6. Disbands, kicking players, and leaving teams are strongly discouraged and may result in being unvouched or losing Captain permissions for future seasons, depending on circumstances.
 Admins should be consulted regarding any of these actions.
+Unless a substantial reason is provided to the Admins, the standard penalty for abandoning a team will be a ban for the next LD2L season.

 7. Captains may, if they wish, recruit friends or community members to help coach their team.
 Coaches may not communicate with team members during the draft or game, but may communicate with team members between games.
 If a Captain would like a coach but doesn't have anyone they can ask, they should make a request on the League Discord.
 We have lots of high MMR community members and associates who may be happy to help.
 The Admins do not, however, promise to provide a Coach for every team.